What is TAC?

 - Public Policy & Legislative Interface

 The Apprenticeship Center not only creates opportunities for apprentices to gain valuable workforce development skills, but also allows them to flourish as leaders.
-Each apprentice will gain experience in leading meetings and managing multiple projects so that they graduate with the ability to handle any situation.
+Each apprentice will gain experience in leading meetings and managing a variety of projects to ensure that they graduate the program with the ability to handle any situation.
 These opportunities expand the apprentice’s exposure to critical thinking, problem solving, conflict resolutions and teamwork.

 Most students begin their apprenticeships as an unpaid Protégé.
-However, students who demonstrate a superior ability will be given the opportunity to be promoted to a Resident position.
-Residents are paid at an hourly rate and are responsible for reporting to the Knowledge Navigators and working with them to strategize and implement best practices.
+However, students who demonstrate a superior ability will be given the opportunity to be promoted to a paid position as Resident.
+Residents help the Knowledge Navigators manage the work of the other apprentices on their team, and participate in recruiting efforts.

 During their time at The Apprenticeship Center, students also develop an appreciation for civic engagement and serving the community.
-Apprentices learn about the importance of public policy and its impact on quality of life and economic opportunities.
-They also learn fundamental elements of our government and democratic process.
+By advocating for children’s issues, apprentices learn about the importance of public policy and its impact on quality of life and economic opportunity.
+They also learn fundamental elements of our government and democratic process through a trip to the Florida Capitol each semester.